How to manage pregnancy and back pain?

 • Yes, prenatal support belts can help reduce pressure on the lower back and relieve pain.

-• Is it safe to use hot or cold packs for back pain during pregnancy?
+• Is it safe to use hot or cold packs for back pain relief during pregnancy?

 • Yes, it is generally safe to use hot or cold compresses, but consult your doctor for specific advice.

-Back pain usually goes away after delivery, although some women may continue to experience temporary pain.
+Back pain usually goes away after childbirth, although some women may continue to experience temporary pain.